FlowFuse/flowfuse/docs/install/configuration.md

 See [here](./email_providers.md) for example configuration with common email providers.

+### AWS SES Email

+There is also support for using AWS SES email, this is mainly intended to be used when deployed on AWS EKS.

+This assumes that the instance is running with a Service Account that has a AWS Role with SES access enabled.

+Option        | Description
+`email.ses.region` | The AWS region to connect to

 ## Telemetry configuration

 By default, the platform will send anonymous usage information back to us at FlowForge Inc.